stemoutreach/DataAndAgentsLab/18-how-to-open-and-run-notebooks-in-google-colab.md

 ---

+## Option 2: Open a Notebook From GitLab

+If the notebooks are stored in GitLab, the easiest student workflow is usually:

+### Steps

+1. Open the GitLab repository in your browser.
+2. Navigate to the `notebooks/` folder.
+3. Select the notebook you want to use.
+4. Download the `.ipynb` file.
+5. Open Google Colab.
+6. In the file open window, choose the **Upload** option.
+7. Upload the notebook file.
+8. Save your own copy if needed.

+### Best student rule

+- **GitHub repo** → open from Colab’s GitHub option
+- **GitLab repo** → download the notebook, then upload it into Colab

+---

-## Option 2: Upload a Notebook File
+## Option 3: Upload a Notebook File Directly

 This is useful for pilots or when a notebook is shared directly.

 ### Steps

-1. Go to Google Colab.
+1. Open Google Colab.
 2. In the file open window, choose the **Upload** option.
 3. Select the `.ipynb` file from your computer.
 4. Wait for it to load.